blackmann/blackmann.github.io/src/content/blog/stack-ethnicity.md

 pubDate: Feb 20 2024
 ---

 Around 2016, I met a _now_ friend on [DevCongress](http://www.devcongress.org)' slack.
 He needed help with a Java [Swing](https://docs.oracle.com/javase/tutorial/uiswing/start/index.html)[^1] application.
 At the time, I only knew how use Java for Android applications.
-It had just been a few months since I got into into Android development.
+It had just been a few months since I got into Android development.
 But I picked up the challenge and decided to help him.

 [^1]: Not to be confused with Java [Spring](https://spring.io)